- Updated at

 4. Do a full network vulnerability scan

-The Full version of the Network Vulnerability Scanner combines the popular OpenVAS with Sniper Auto-Exploiter detection modules which are custom vulnerability checks developed in-house by our security research team.
+The Full version of the Network Vulnerability Scanner combines the popular Nuclei with Sniper Auto-Exploiter detection modules which are custom vulnerability checks developed in-house by our security research team.

 Sniper detection modules automatically detect the most critical vulnerabilities in high-profile software by sending crafted data to the target system to trigger abnormal behavior.